HistoryLog

 If you already have an APID ToolAssistant plug-in installed (e.g. because you use one of our other plug-ins), make sure it is up-to-date.

-Copy the HistoryLog.spln into the same folder as the APID ToolAssistant plug-in you installed (typically that will be the InDesign Plug-Ins folder).
+Copy the HistoryLog.spln into the same folder as the APID ToolAssistant plug-in (typically that will be the InDesign Plug-Ins folder).
 Don’t worry about the icon of the .spln file: it might not be a ‘regular’ icon, and that’s OK.

 Usage